About Elektra

 Vancouver’s Elektra has been a groundbreaking ensemble since its founding as a women’s choir in 1987.
 In 2024, Elektra expanded its embrace to welcome all adult treble voices, celebrating a diverse and gender-inclusive community of singers.

-As a champion of Canadian composers, Elektra has commissioned and premiered 100+ Canadian works over the past three decades and actively seeks out new or unknown repertoire for adult treble voices.
+As a champion of Canadian composers, Elektra has commissioned and premiered over 100 Canadian works over the past three decades and actively seeks out new or unknown repertoire for adult treble voices.

-The choir’s extensive discography is available on all major streaming platforms, while its active YouTube channel hosts individual videos and innovative full-length concert experiences.
+The choir’s extensive discography is available on all major streaming platforms, while its active YouTube channel hosts innovative full-length concert experiences and videos.

-As part of its commitment to women’s and adult treble repertoire, Elektra’s website houses a permanent Repertoire Resources section listing all pieces programmed by Elektra since its inception – an invaluable resource for conductors worldwide.
+Emphasizing their commitment to women’s and adult treble repertoire, Elektra’s website houses a permanent Repertoire Resources section listing all pieces programmed by Elektra since its inception – serving as an invaluable resource for conductors worldwide.

 Read more about Elektra’s rich history here.